karolzak/support-tickets-classification/README.md

 ## 2.3.
 Training and evaluation results ##
 [[back to the top]](#table-of-contents)

-In order to train our models, we used [AML Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation) and [Azure Machine Learning Services](https://azure.microsoft.com/en-us/services/machine-learning-services/) to run training jobs with different parameters and then compare the results and pick up the one with the best values.:
+In order to train our models, we used [Azure Machine Learning Services](https://azure.microsoft.com/en-us/services/machine-learning-services/) to run training jobs with different parameters and then compare the results and pick up the one with the best values.:

 ![](docs/workbench_runs_1.jpg)